Monumental Clock of Pachuca: Construction

 Francis Rule, a mining magnate originally from Cornwall, provided financing for the clock.

 Construction began in 1906 with contributions from mining companies established in the region, the total cost amounted to approximately 300 thousand pesos oro, used in its construction quarry of Tezoantla town located in the municipality of Mineral del Monte.

 The process used in the construction was tongue and groove based treatment technique that is quarried pierce each block with a cylindrical bore at the top and sculpt a kind of spike in the lower and the latter fits into the drilled without limestone use any material on the boards, 35 quarriers worked on the first stage and 29 in the second, among the latter Jacinto and Pedro Hernández Baldovino were charged with sculpting acroteria crowning the clock face.
 For the placement of carillon and copper dome, was requested to intervene and also alacateros of the mining company of San Rafael.

 Jesús Zenil collaborator of the minister plenipotentiary of Mexico in Austria-Hungary, purchased the machinery for the clock in England and sent it to Pachuca.
-He went to the factory founded by Edward John Dent and there discussed the acquisition clock and carillon that has a sound like that of its twin installed on the Big Ben, the machinery came to Pachuca years before the end of the construction of the tower and the installation was done by Tomás Zepeda.
+He went to the factory founded by Edward John Dent and there discussed the acquisition clock and carillon.
+The machinery came to Pachuca years before the end of the construction of the tower and the installation was done by Tomás Zepeda.
 The clock was kept first in the Capilla de la Asunción, and later in the Casa de Francisco Rule until being installed in the tower.

 The tower has open balconies, this was the place where the band would play, but it was a failed attempt as the height, the show could not be appreciated by people.
 The Banda de Rurales played at the kiosk attached to the tower again and finally ended the monument representing the Centennial of Mexican Independence.
 To complete the monument ordered a sheet of copper dome built in the Monterrey Iron Foundry Steel and opened in 1900.
 The piece was brought by rail and stood before the inauguration.